oechsler/CircularProgressBar/README.md

 ### License
 Copyright © 2017 – Samuel Oechsler

-**Do what the fuck you want to public license.** Version 2, December 2004.
+**Do what the fuck you want to public license.**

 Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+Do what the fuck you want to public license terms and conditions for copying, distribution and modification:

-0. You just DO WHAT THE FUCK YOU WANT TO.
+You just do what the fuck you want to.

 [image-1]:	./Screenshot.png "Screenshot of the Playground"